haraldrudell/mochawrapper/readme.md

 The mochawrapper modules makes testing with mocha and assert easier.

 * Automated test coverage report
-* Package consistency test addresses frequent forgotten items
+* Package consistency test looks for frequently forgotten items
-* Enhanced assertion printouts of actual and expected values
+* Enhanced assertion printouts with message, actual and expected values

 ## Get It Now